 Collecting pottery when I travel is something I love to do, especially if it helps support a community.
 Here, where we saw people toiling for long hours, whether it be pounding clay or using the pottery wheel like the gentleman below, I cherish the few pieces that made it home intact.
 I feel like they have a real story to tell.

-Spend a night in the Sahara Desert – one of the outstanding places to visit in Morocco
+Spend a night in the Sahara Desert in Morocco – one of the top places to visit in Morocco

 A true highlight of any trip to Morocco is a night or two in the Sahara Desert.
 The Sahara will mesmerize you with its otherworldly beauty and the infinite sand patterns in the dunes.
 It may surprise you with its lushness after a winter rain.
 And if you lie on a carpet outside your tent, you just might find magic in the night in the form of shooting stars.

 Camel trips are optional at most places you stay in.
 If that sounds exotic to you, then do it.
 And be sure to catch either a sunrise or a sunset.